-Ari Kohen’s Blog is principally devoted to human rights, political theory, and pop culture.
-It was formerly known as Running Chicken because it’s poultry in motion.
+The Blog: Ari Kohen’s Blog is principally devoted to human rights, political theory, and pop culture.

 Ari Kohen is Schlesinger Associate Professor of Political Science and Director of the Forsythe Family Program on Human Rights and Humanitarian Affairs at the University of Nebraska—Lincoln.
 He teaches courses in the history of political thought, as well as on topics related to human rights and restorative justice.
 Kohen also co-hosts an occasional podcast on heroism, the topic of his current research.
 Follow @kohenari on Twitter.